Quantum no-go theorems in causality respecting systems in presence of closed timelike curves: Tweaking the Deutsch condition: Impossibility of Teleporting a Quantum State from CR to CTC

 \section{Impossibility of Teleporting a Quantum State from CR to CTC}

 \textbf{Creating Entanglement between CR and CTC}:\\

 Before considering the question of teleportation between CR and CTC worlds, let us briefly consider whether entanglement can be created between these two worlds, a question addressed before in Ref. \cite{akp}.
 Suppose that we wish to create the state \(\rho_{\rm CR(1),CTC}\), which may be entangled, between a CR system, CR(1), and a CTC.
-For this purpose, we consider two CR systems and a CTC to be initially in the state \(\rho_{\rm CR(1),CR(2)} \otimes \tilde{\rho}_{\rm CTC}\), where the state \({\rm Tr}_{\rm CR(1)} \rho_{\rm CR(1),CR(2)}\) of CR(2) is the same as the state \(\tilde{\rho}_{\rm CTC}\) of CTC.
+For this purpose, we consider two CR systems and a CTC to be initially in the state \(\rho_{\rm CR(1),CR(2)} \otimes \tilde{\rho}_{\rm CTC}\).
 Applying the swap operator, \(U_{\rm SWAP}^{\rm CR(2):CTC}\), we will be able to have the state \(\rho_{\rm CR(1),CTC}\), irrespective of whether the bipartite state \(\rho\) is entangled or separable.
-Note that the Deutsch condition is automatically satisfied for the evolution considered.\\
+Note that for the Deutsch condition to be satisfied for the evolution considered, one must have $\tilde{\rho}_{\rm CTC} = {\rm Tr}_{\rm CR(1)} \rho_{\rm CR(1),CR(2)}$.\\ In spite of this possibility, we have the following no-go theorems. \\

-Let us now consider that a CTC is in a pure state and is interacting with a CR system by the swap operator.
-We then have the following no-go theorem. \\

-\textbf{Theorem 4.1:} \texttt{(No Entanglement Theorem.)
-Two CR systems cannot get correlated, neither classically nor quantumly, if one of them is allowed to interact via the swap operator with a CTC which is in a pure state and which follows the Deutsch condition for the swap operator.}\\
+\begin{theorem} A CR system and a CTC cannot get correlated, neither classically nor quantumly, if the CTC is allowed to interact with another CR system in a fixed pure state, and if the CTC follows the Deutsch condition for the swap operator. \end{theorem}

-\emph{Proof:} Suppose that two CR systems are in the state \(\rho_{\rm CR(1),CR(2)}\), and a CTC system in the pure state \(|0\rangle_{\rm CTC} \langle 0|\) is allowed to interact with CR(2) by the swap operator.
+\begin{proof} Suppose that we are given a CR system and a CTC in the state \(\rho_{\rm CR(1),CTC}\), and another CR system in the pure state \(|0\rangle_{\rm CR(2)} \langle 0|\) is allowed to interact with CTC by the swap operator.
 Post-interaction, we apply the Deutsch condition.
-This implies that the local state of CR(2) must be (both before and after the interaction) in the \emph{pure} state \(|0\rangle\), precluding any correlation with any other system. \(\blacksquare\)\\
+This implies that the local state of CTC must be (both before and after the interaction) in the \emph{pure} state \(|0\rangle\).
+Thus, \(\rho_{\rm CR(1),CTC}\) must have already been in a product state, precluding any correlation between the CR system, CR(1), and the CTC. \end{proof}

-\emph{Remark 1.} While we refer to the above theorem as the ``no entanglement theorem'', it is in reality a ``no correlation theorem'', as neither classical nor quantum correlations are allowed in the situation described.
-We call it as the ``no entanglement theorem'', since we are using it in the context of the no teleportation theorem below.\\
+\begin{theorem} Two CR systems, CR(1) and CR(2), cannot get correlated, neither classically nor quantumly, if (a) a third CR system in a fixed pure state is allowed to interact with a CTC via the swap operator, and if (b) after the operation in (a), either CR(1) or CR(2) is allowed to interact with the CTC via the swap operator, and if we are allowed to apply the Deutsch condition for the second swap operation. \end{theorem}